 Mail: 4219 49a Ave, Yellowknife NT, X1A 1B3 Ph.
 867-445-8607

-Carmen Braden is an emerging composer from the Canadian sub-Arctic.
-Her music/ sound company Black Ice Sound is based in her hometown of Yellowknife, Northwest Territories.
-Hailed as “a talented, bold musician” (Up Here Magazine 2015), Carmen is a life-long Northerner whose music has been described as “drop-dead gorgeous” (Ottawa Citizen).
+Carmen Braden is a WCMA-nominated composer / performer from the Canadian sub-Arctic.
+Her music+sound company Black Ice Sound is based in her hometown of Yellowknife, Northwest Territories.
+Hailed as “a talented, bold musician” (Up Here Magazine), Carmen is a life-long Northerner whose music has been described as “drop-dead gorgeous” (Ottawa Citizen).
 Carmen’s debut studio album Ravens was released by Centrediscs in 2017.

 Carmen’s vocal, instrumental, and electroacoustic music is greatly tied to her soundscape.
 She draws from the environment by examining natural phenomena through sonic, visual, sensual and scientific ways of understanding.
 Her creative research has led her into deep study of ice on Great Slave Lake, as well as raven calls, bedrock, and different qualities of light.
 Carmen often collaborates with other mediums including dance, theatre, film, and story-telling.

 Carmen is passionate about creative education.
 She teaches individual students in Yellowknife, as well as contributing to music education in the North.
 Carmen was a pivotal member of the Gryphon Trio’s NWT Listen UP! project, which was a year-long program held in six NWT communities incorporating poetry, music composition, and performance.
-Carmen was a youth ambassador for Taking IT Global in 2012 and delivered art+identity workshops for youth in Yellowknife and Arviat, Nunavut.
 Carmen also delivers customized workshops on music education, composition and improvisation.

-Carmen is currently vice-chair of the Canadian Association for Sound Ecology.
 Carmen’s academic study has been supported by the Social Sciences and Humanities Research Council, and her creative work has been supported by the NWT Arts Council and the Canada Council for the Arts.